zhushule/SimpleAuth/README.md

 - `GET /api/coupon?interests=Music,Sports`: Get coupons based on user interests.
 - _(Future)_ `POST /api/coupon/claim`: Claim a coupon for a user (planned feature).

-## Screenshots

-_(Add some screenshots of the app features, such as registration, login, profile management, and coupon claiming.)_

 ## Contributing